 How Can L&D Move Forward?

-In the three years since we launched the survey, it’s clear that the pressure to measure learning’s impact isn’t going away—in fact, it’s steadily growing.
+In the three years since we launched the survey with Watershed, it’s clear that the pressure to measure learning’s impact isn’t going away—in fact, it’s steadily growing.
 Thankfully at the same time, we have seen increased commitment, enthusiasm and the launch of many innovative measurement projects.

 At LEO Learning, we’ve long advocated a ‘big data’ approach to measuring the business impact of learning, but implementing such a strategy doesn’t come without its challenges.

 We’ve worked with many global organizations to help them get started on learning measurement, and we find the barriers are often around: